justinfagnani/rainbow/README.md

 Go to chrome://flags/#enable-experimental-web-platform-features to set the flag.

-Once there's a worker bundle, `rainbow-js` will work in Chrome, Safari, Firefox and Edge uncompiled.
+Once there's a worker bundle, `@justinfagnani/rainbow` will work in Chrome, Safari, Firefox and Edge uncompiled.

 ### Usage